Simulation-based Inference via Langevin Dynamics with Score Matching: Introduction

 \section{Introduction}

-In fields such as ecology, biology, economics, and psychology, researchers often rely on complex structural models to study natural and social systems.
-These models aim to capture key structural and dynamic features through parameters whose interpretation is crucial for understanding scientific phenomena and guiding decisions.
-However, many such models involve high-dimensional, richly structured parameter spaces, which create major challenges for inference and computation due to intractable likelihood functions.
+In fields such as ecology, biology, economics, and psychology, researchers often rely on complex structural models {whose parameters are essential for understanding scientific phenomena and guiding decisions.} However, many such models involve richly structured parameter spaces and complex data-generating mechanisms, which create major challenges for inference and computation due to intractable likelihood functions.
 As a result, traditional likelihood-based inference is often computationally infeasible or entirely impractical.

 Simulation-Based Inference (SBI) has emerged as a powerful framework for addressing this challenge.
 By relying on model simulations rather than explicit likelihood evaluations, SBI enables inference even when the likelihood is inaccessible.
-Within a Bayesian framework, prior knowledge about parameters or system behavior can be naturally incorporated through the choice of priors, and posterior distributions can be approximated using methods such as Approximate Bayesian Computation (ABC) \citep{beaumont2010approximate}, Bayesian Synthetic Likelihood (BSL) \citep{price2018bayesian,frazier2021robust}, or more recent generative modeling approaches, including normalizing flows \citep{papamakarios2016fast,papamakarios2019sequential}, conditional generative adversarial networks \citep{wang2022adversarial}, and diffusion models \citep{sharrock2024sequential}, which directly target the posterior as a conditional distribution (c.f.~Section~\ref{sec:Existing_SBI} for a detailed discussion).
+Within a Bayesian framework, prior knowledge about parameters or system behavior can be naturally incorporated through the choice of priors, and posterior distributions can be approximated using methods such as Approximate Bayesian Computation (ABC) \citep{beaumont2010approximate}, Bayesian Synthetic Likelihood (BSL) \citep{price2018bayesian,frazier2021robust}, or more recent neural SBI approaches, including flow-based methods \citep{papamakarios2016fast,papamakarios2019sequential}, generative adversarial networks \citep{wang2022adversarial}, and diffusion models \citep{sharrock2024sequential}, which directly approximate certain quantity of the posterior (c.f.~Section~\ref{sec:Existing_SBI} for a detailed discussion).

-Despite these advances, a major limitation of current SBI methods is their poor scalability with respect to parameter dimensionality.
-As the number of parameters increases, the computational cost of generating informative simulations and approximating the posterior can grow exponentially.
-In practice, most existing SBI methods are restricted to low-dimensional settings, typically involving no more than three or four parameters, whereas real-world models often require far more.
-To address the scalability challenge, recent works introduce adaptive schemes such as sequential sampling \citep{papamakarios2019sequential,wang2022adversarial} and Thompson sampling \citep{ohagan2024tree}, attempting to focus simulations in regions near the true data-generating parameter $\theta^\ast$.
-However, these approaches rely on heuristic search procedures and lack rigorous theoretical guarantees (c.f. ~\Cref{sec:score_matching_overview} for more details).